OpenRarity/open-rarity/README.md

 To debug any collections scoring we built the **Rarity Resolver** tool.
 Follow these steps to score the collection with the tool (by calling OpenSea API):

-- Curate the collections list that you want to score <TODO add links to the file @Daniil Meshkov >.
+- Curate the <a href="https://github.com/ProjectOpenSea/open-rarity/blob/main/open_rarity/data/test_collections.json" title=“Collections>collections list </a> you want to score with OpenRarity
-- Provide your OpenSea API Key <TODO @Daniil Meshkov >.
+- Provide your <a href="https://github.com/ProjectOpenSea/open-rarity/blob/main/open_rarity/resolver/opensea_api_helpers.py#L20"> OpenSea API Key </a>
 - Run scoring for these collections with the following command:

     ```python